 Although these regulations prioritize the protection of the individuals, they have a significant side-effect as they force companies to re-evaluate the way they treat or have treated data security and data privacy in the past.

-Most companies have data privacy policies and a team of lawyers and tech experts to avoid facing fines, penalties, and unwanted attention.
+Some companies have data privacy policies and a team of lawyers and tech experts to avoid facing fines, penalties, and unwanted attention.

 However, there is more to compliance than just focusing on current regulations and meeting the bare minimum requirement to avoid legal consequences.

-Proper approach to data security and data compliance also lays the groundwork for a safe work environment, improved business workflow, and the overall cost-efficiency of your business strategy.
+A proper approach to data security and data compliance also lays the groundwork for a safe work environment, improved business workflow, and the overall cost-efficiency of your business strategy.

 With that being said, let’s go over some of the basic yet often overlooked steps toward reaching optimal levels of data security and compliance.